 Gummies are the most popular edibles, accounting for 82% of THC candy sales nationwide, but a number of brands have moved beyond the chewy treats to savory snacks and other innovative products.
 Here we shine a spotlight on 10 THC edibles that are gaining in popularity.

-Potli’s beautifully packaged line of hot sauces, honeys, and oils are geared toward people who prioritize natural, locally sourced ingredients and want to explore cooking with cannabis.
+We can’t talk California edibles without discussing Potli’s beautifully packaged line of hot sauces, honeys, and oils, which are geared toward people who prioritize natural, locally sourced ingredients and want to explore cooking with cannabis.
 In addition to detailed information on strains and the expected effects of each product, the company offers a variety of recipes on its website.
 Their latest product is extra cannabis-infused shrimp chips which come in original and extra spicy.

 Love’s Oven uses natural, locally sourced ingredients for its line of baked goods and chocolate, and its proprietary THC and CBD extraction methods ensure its products are consistently and effectively dosed with cannabutter and cannaoil.
 The brand is built on the promise of great-tasting, cleanly extracted products to help ease pain and other ailments.